UIU ALERT: Friday, Jan. 24 - The Fort Leavenworth Center will not open until 9 a.m. due to inclement weather.

 |McGraw-Hill Connect- Access to publisher texts and materials|

 NetTutor is a free online tutoring service integrated directly into the UIU LMS, so students have single sign-on access.
-Trained, expert tutors are available in a variety of subject areas.
-A full list of course offerings and their schedules can be found on the NetTutor webstite.
+NetTutor tutors are subject matter experts with previous teaching or tutoring experience.
+They are full-time tutors, and all have at least a bachelor’s degree; most also have post-graduate degrees.
+A full list of course offerings and their schedules can be found on the NetTutor website.

 Panopto Lecture Capture

 Panopto is a lecture capture system for streaming audio and video.
 To best view Panopto videos, you should have the Silverlight browser plug-in.
 If you encounter a Panopto login screen, then you need to modify your browser settings.
 Follow these step-by-step instructions to configure your browser for Panopto.
 A Panopto Recorder Panopto Recorder Quickstart Guide is also available, and more documentation and tutorials are online at support.panopto.com

 Respondus is an exam management software application we license for our instructors to import or create exams and then publish them to their uiuLearn course.